-(1) All pleadings, motions, intermediate rulings;

-- (2) Evidence received or considered; - (3) A statement of matters officially noticed; - (4) Questions and offers of proof and rulings thereon; - (5) Proposed findings and exceptions; - (6) Any decision, opinion, or report by the hearing officer at the hearing; and - (7) All staff memoranda or data submitted to the hearing officer in connection with their consideration of the case.
+- (1) All pleadings, motions, intermediate rulings; - (2) Evidence received or considered; - (3) A statement of matters officially noticed; - (4) Questions and offers of proof and rulings thereon; - (5) Proposed findings and exceptions; - (6) Any decision, opinion, or report by the Hearing Officer at the hearing; and - (7) All staff memoranda or data submitted to the Hearing Officer in connection with their consideration of the case.

-Section 8.00 Ex Parte Communications (Communications by one party)
+Section 8 Ex Parte Communications (Communications by one party)

-There shall be no verbal communications with the Retirement Board or the hearing officer regarding any issue of fact or law in a case, without notice and opportunity for all parties to participate.
-There shall be no written communications that are not transmitted at the same time to all parties, except that an individual involved in rendering the decision in a case may communicate ex parte with employees of the agency who have not participated in any hearing in the case for the purpose of utilizing their special skills or knowledge in evaluating the evidence.
+There shall be no communications between the Hearing Officer and either a member, the Retirement System or the Retirement Board, or any of their representatives regarding any issue of fact or law in a case, without notice and opportunity for all parties to participate.
+There shall be no written communications by any party that are not transmitted at the same time to all parties.

-Section 9.00 Rules of Evidence
+Section 9 Rules of Evidence in Contested Cases: